If you are disabled, you may be eligible for benefits through the Social Security Administration.

 If your application for Social Security disability benefits is accepted, you will receive a monthly payment for the duration of your qualifying disability.
 You may also receive a retroactive payment for benefits based upon the date of your application and the date of onset of your qualifying condition.

-If you qualify for SSDI / DIB benefits, any retroactive payment will start from the fifth month after you became disabled, with a maximum retroactive benefit of twelve months before the date of your application for benefits.
+If you qualify for SSDI benefits, any retroactive payment of SSI or DIB will start from the fifth month after you became disabled, with a maximum retroactive benefit of twelve months before the date of your application for benefits.

 If you qualify only for SSI benefits, your retroactive payment will be for the period between the date of your application for benefits through the time your application was approved.

-Your monthly SSDI / DIB benefit will be in the amount you would have received had you retired at full retirement age.
+Your monthly SSDI benefit, and any DIB benefit received by a dependent, will be in the amount you would have received had you retired at full retirement age.